jmwatts/vulnerabilities/README.md

 # Vulnerabilities

-Vulnerabilities is a database generated twice hourly by Fleet containing enriched CVEs matched to CPEs.
-Fleet servers use this database to identify vulnerable versions of software in Fleet's software inventory.
+Vulnerabilities generates JSON feeds twice hourly by Fleet containing enriched CVEs matched to CPEs.
+Fleet servers use this information to identify vulnerable versions of software in Fleet's software inventory.

 > #### 🚧 Vulnerabilities is currently pre-release.
 >